-For example, you can purchase a 20 year term with a $500,000 death benefit or a 10 year term with a $600,000 death benefit.
-The term and benefit amount are up to you!
-The price of the coverage depends on both the term length and the death benefit amount you choose.
+For example, you can purchase a 20-year term with a $500,000 death benefit or a 10-year term with a $600,000 death benefit.
+You get to pick the payout amount and the term.

-Your age and health will also be factored into the price, and most policies typically require blood work and a medical exam.
-This is typically referred to as medical underwriting.
 One typical exception to medical underwriting is if you get term life insurance through your employer.
-This is a great option for those with chronic health problems, since that would make conventional life insurance coverage very costly.
+This is a great option for those with chronic health problems since that would make conventional life insurance coverage very costly.

-Why Would I Want a Term Life Insurance Policy that Doesn’t Last Forever?
+Why Would I Want A Term Life Insurance Policy If It Doesn’t Last Forever?

-There are many reasons why term life insurance is the best choice for most people!
+There are many reasons why term life insurance is the right choice for many people!

 First, a huge benefit is that term life insurance has a fixed term.
 This type of policy is not meant to cover you for your entire lifetime.
 Many people assume that life insurance always lasts your entire lifetime, but that’s not the case here.
-This is actually a good thing!
+And for many people, this is actually a good thing!

-Put simply, if the assets you leave behind are enough to support your loved ones, you no longer require life insurance.
-In fact, you’d be better off saving the money you’d spend on the insurance premiums and investing it.
+Put simply, if the assets you leave behind are enough to support your loved ones, you no longer require life insurance, but you still may feel more comfortable with a policy just in case.
+It’s a personal decision.